 If the matter can be investigated by Engineers Australia, your complaint and supporting evidence will be provided to the member for their written response.
 If you wish the matter to remain confidential, the complaint cannot proceed.

-Once the member is given a copy of the complaint, they will have 28 days in which to provide a response.
-The member’s response will generally be provided to the complainant for further response.
+Once the member is given a copy of the complaint, they will be asked to provide a response.

 If the complaint still cannot be resolved it will be referred to the Professional Conduct Committee for further consideration, investigation and to make findings.